Lake Ontario Parks & Beaches

 A peaceful park with excellent views of the lake and the historic Thirty-Mile Point Lighthouse.
 This beautifully restored landmark serves as a museum for visitors to learn about Lake Ontario’s maritime history.
 The park also features camping, hiking, fishing, boating, and more.

 Thirty miles west of Rochester is a lakeside park that sits in the shadow of the more popular Hamlin Beach.
-As a summer park, Lakeside Beach is surely lacking.
-Without a public swimming area, this park is no longer the draw it once was.
-What is does have is a spectacular view and plenty of hiking opportunities year-round.
+Without a public swimming area, this park is no longer the draw it once was, but the park’s 2, 18-hole, disc courses shine.

 Thirty minutes west of Rochester is a beach seemingly immune to the closings that plague other urban beaches.
 Hamlin is one of the most equipped state parks in the region, with everything from nature trails to campsites.
 But what people really come for is the expansive sandy beach and clean water.